 Alcoholism is all-consuming.
 It takes the place of everything in an alcoholic’s life, including the ability to enjoy anything but alcohol.
 Many people seeking recovery have trouble imagining a life without the people, places, and things they once spent their time and money on.

-In rehab, you will be able to re-discover healthy motivations, interests, and activities that you will enjoy.
+In rehab, you can re-discover healthy motivations, interests, and activities you enjoy.

 Fear of Relapse

 If alcohol consumption has led to significant interpersonal consequences, you may be struggling with an alcohol-related disorder.
-If you are unsure as to whether inpatient treatment is the best option for you, simply give us a call and we will help you determine what treatment option would benefit your unique case the most.
+If you are unsure whether inpatient treatment is the best option for you, call us, and we will help you determine what treatment option would benefit your unique case the most.
 For more information on our program for alcohol addiction recovery in New Jersey, give us a call today.